This post was contributed by Theresa Liao of the University of British Columbia.

 - UC Irvine Non Academic Job Search Handbook & Resumes

 - Outside Academia: Finding a Job in Industry, Business, or Non-Profits (Brown University Career Lab)

 - Read Our Blog Post on Submitting a Resume That Gets Seen

 Thank You to Our Guest Blogger!

 Theresa Liao (@theresaliao) is the Communications Coordinator for the Department of Physics & Astronomy, University of British Columbia.
 Originally on track for a research career, she transitioned into a communications role instead after she completed her MSc in Experimental Medicine.
-She is the blogger for Science, I Choose You and is on the managing team for Science Borealis.
+She is the Community Relations Director for Curiosity Collider (hyperlink https://curiositycollider.org/) , which she co-founded, and the Outreach Manager for Science Borealis (hyperlink http://scienceborealis.ca/)